bradallenfisher/drupal7-php-fpm-apache-2.4-centos7/README.md

 # php-fpm-apache-2.4
 # Before running this ...

-Make sure you uncomment the firewalld cmd to allow you to ssh. :) You can find it on line 75 of /install/prod.sh Or disable firewalld.
+I recommend updating your ssh port and also changing the firewalld rules in prod.sh You can find it on line 75 of /install/prod.sh

 ## Vagrant
 ```bash